wltrtn/15-418-Final-Project/README.md

 125% Target: I plan to extend my implementations to work with Sudoku grids of sizes larger than 9x9.

 ### Schedule
-March 27 - April 2: Implement serial version of a Sudoku Solver
+March 27 - April 2: Implement serial version of a Sudoku Solver (DONE)

 April 3 - April 9: Start working on a parallel version of the solver